TheScienceMuseum/thor-cors-proxy/README.md

-# CORS Proxy for Fuseki
+# CORS Proxy for Heritage Connector

+Allows Thor SPARQL client to work with Docker hosted Fuseki